strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

     </small></figcaption>
 </figure>

-The above line graph shows that the UTO is faster and scale much better with a mixed workload of topic operations, which is similar to what happens in busy clusters.
+The above line graph shows that the UTO is faster and scales much better than the BTO with a mixed workload of topic operations, which is similar to what happens in busy clusters.
-The only configuration changes we did were: `.spec.entityOperator.topicOperator.reconciliationIntervalSeconds: 10` (both), and `MAX_BATCH_LINGER_MS=10` (UTO only).
+The only configuration changes we made were: `.spec.entityOperator.topicOperator.reconciliationIntervalSeconds: 10` (both), and `MAX_BATCH_LINGER_MS=10` (UTO only).
 In a separate test on the same environment, the UTO was able to process 10k topic events in less than 10 minutes.

 #### Race condition